What is scoliosis?

-There are over 80 types of scoliosis including those that have unknown causes (idiopathic).
+There are over 80 types of scoliosis including those that have unknown causes (idiopathic scoliosis).
 Some examples of scoliosis include:

-In its milder forms, scoliosis is difficult to detect, especially if the spinal deformity is not visible to the naked eye.
+Mild scoliosis is often difficult to detect, especially because any spinal deformity is not visible to the naked eye.

-In more extreme cases, scoliosis may also cause breathing problems, as the unevenness of the spine places a burden on the sufferer’s lungs.
+In more extreme cases, scoliosis may also cause breathing problems, as the unevenness of the spinal curvature places a burden on the sufferer’s lungs.

-That being said, spinal mobilisation should be the primary focus in addressing this issue.
-Mobilisation is an essential treatment for scoliosis as it aims to open up the articulations (joints) of the spine and to restore their passive mobility (movements of the joints themselves).
+That being said, spinal mobilisation should be the primary focus in a treatment plan meant to address this issue.
+Mobilisation is an essential and effective treatment approach for scoliosis as it aims to open up the articulations (joints) of the spine and to restore their passive mobility (movements of the joints themselves).

 A regular program of active muscular exercises can then be set for the patient when the passive mobility of the joints has been restored as much as possible.

 Additionally, people with scoliosis may benefit from the following management and treatment options:

 - Working with a physical therapist to re-mobilise the spine through physical therapy and scoliosis exercises to improve your overall spinal health.

 - Getting chiropractic care and chiropractic adjustments regularly to mobilise the spine, although this should be done with caution.

 - For adolescents with scoliosis: wear a back brace during a growth spurt to correct how the spine forms as it continues to develop.
 Scoliosis correction is something that can only be done during a growth period.